prof.dr. Joost Frenken

 CV / Biography

 In addition to my publications at ARCNL, I have a few more.
-For a complete list (up to August 2018) CLICK HERE
+For a complete list (may not be completely up to date) CLICK HERE

 Joost Frenken is the Director of the Advanced Research Center for Nanolithography (ARCNL) in Amsterdam, The Netherlands.